Entertainment technology

 Entertainment technology is the discipline of using manufactured or created components to enhance or make possible any sort of entertainment experience.
 Because entertainment categories are so broad, and because entertainment models the world in many ways, the types of implemented technology are derived from a variety of sources.
 Thus, in theatre, for example, entertainment technology practitioners must be able to design and construct scenery, install electrical systems, build clothing, use motors if there is scenery automation, and provide plumbing (if functioning kitchen fixtures are required, or if "singing in the rain").
 In this way, the entertainment technology field intersects with most other types of technology.

 Entertainment technology helps people relax and enjoy some free time.
 The latest technology has revolutionized daily entertainment.
 Old ways such as recording on records, tapes, and CDs, have made music more accessible across the world.
 Movies are brought into living rooms through photography, film, and video.
 With the emergence of computer technology, ways of being entertained have been optimized greatly.
 Many households are now having computers, consoles, or any other kind of hand-holding computer game.
 The diversity and complexity of entertainment technology will bring endless joy and convenience to people's spare time.
 Traditionally, entertainment technology is derived from theatrical stagecraft, and stagecraft is an important subset of the discipline.
 However, the rise of new types and venues for entertainment, as well as rapidly advancing technological development, has increased the range and scope of its practice.

-In animation and game design, the phrase "entertainment technology" refers to entertainment experiences made possible by the advent of primarily computer-mediated digital technologies.
+In animation and game design, the phrase "entertainment technology" refers to the entertainment experiences made possible by the advent of primarily computer-mediated digital technologies.